EU cracks down on high-speed traders

 The new rules, if they come into force, will demand that high-frequency traders buy and sell shares or other securities at around the price the market is trading.

-Officials believe this will stop them entering and exiting the market with large orders that far exceed or undershoot normal prices in the hope they can make a quick profit from the volatility that follows.
+Officials believe this will stop traders entering and exiting the market with large orders that far exceed or undershoot normal prices in the hope they will make a quick profit from the volatility that follows.

-"I want to put an end to the reign of opacity," Michel Barnier, the EU's financial regulation commissioner chief, told reporters when announcing the plans Thursday.

-They would also be categorized as investment firms, putting many under the watch of regulators for the first time.
+They would also be categorized as investment firms, putting many under the watch of regulators for the first time ever.
 They will also have to reveal their trading strategies to regulators.

-"This will help guard against some of the most dubious trading practices high frequency traders indulge in," said Sony Kapoor, a financial expert with think tank Re-Define.

-The proposals would also open the bloc's integrated exchanges so that banks and brokers have a choice of where to clear trades.
+The EU executive's reform would also tear open the bloc's integrated exchanges so that banks and brokers have a choice of where to clear trades.

-This could affect savings from the planned Deutsche Boerse (DB1Gn.DE) and NYSE Euronext NYX.N bourse merger.
-The London Stock Exchange (LSE.L) is also aiming for what is sometimes termed a "vertical silo" with its bid for the LCH.Clearnet clearing house.
+This could affect savings from the planned Deutsche Boerse (DB1Gn.DE) and NYSE Euronext NYX.N mega bourse merger.
+The London Stock Exchange (LSE.L) is also building its own "vertical silo" with its bid for LCH.Clearnet clearing house.

 LESSONS LEARNED

-Barnier said there was a need to draw lessons from the financial crisis and rapid advances in trading technology.
+Michel Barnier, the EU official in charge of regulating finance, said there was a need to draw lessons from the financial crisis and the rapid advances in trading technology.

+"The financial crisis serves as a grim reminder of how complex and opaque some financial activities and products have become," Barnier said.

-The four-year-old Markets in Financial Instruments Directive (MiFID) has taken down barriers to competition in trading, allowing new players like Chi-X and Bats -- which are set to combine and won provisional approval in Britain Thursday to merge -- to challenge the likes of the LSE.
+The four-year-old Markets in Financial Instruments Directive or MiFID has torn down barriers to competition in trading, allowing new venues like Chi-X and Bats -- which won provisional approval on Thursday to merge -- to take large market shares from centuries old bourses like the LSE.

-But competition has also caused markets to fragment and become less transparent for investors while advances in trading technology have made it harder for supervisors to monitor.
+But competition has caused markets to fragment and become less transparent for investors while advances in trading technology have made it harder for supervisors to monitor what is happening.

 "What Barnier is doing with these regulations is widening transparency beyond equities and into the debt and derivative markets, which are huge and have until now been left to themselves," said Karel Lannoo, a financial expert with Brussels think tank, the Centre for European Policy Studies.